JanusSkov/MobileStatusBarTheme/README.md

 On iOS / Safari you can only change the appearance of the default status bar to either black or black-translucent.
 With black-translucent, the status bar floats on top of the full screen content, rather than pushing it down.
 This gives the layout more height, but obstructs the top.
 But first set the apple-mobile-web-app-capable meta tag to yes to turn on standalone mode.

-Prefix for older browsers in CSS
+Prefix and trick for older browsers in CSS:
 ```
 #urlbar[level="high"] .autocomplete-textbox-container { background-color: #ff6800 !important; }
 #urlbar[level="low"] .autocomplete-textbox-container { background-color: #ff6800 !important; }